-Tuition fees for NI domiciled Undergraduate students, who attend the University, are set by Government.
+Tuition fees for NI domiciled Undergraduate students, who attend the University, will be charged a tuition fee in accordance with legislation approved by Government.

-2.2.2 Other (non-UK) EU Domiciled Undergraduate Fees
+2.2.2 Republic of Ireland (ROI) Domiciled Undergraduate Fees

-Students from non-UK EU countries, including the Republic of Ireland, who attend the University, will be charged the same fee as NI domiciled students.
+Students who are ROI nationals resident in ROI, who attend the University, will be charged the same fee as NI domiciled students.